Frequently Asked Questions (FAQs)

 Scholarships are also available for students who are already here.
 The best options for these are usually departmental scholarships, so depending on the student's major, they will want to check with the department or college.
 Additionally, the Scholarships office on campus is available to help students apply for national and international scholarships, and our Honors students are often well-prepared for these awards.

 Students who submitted their preferences by the mid-February deadline can expect to be notified by the second week of March.
-Students who submit their preferences after the mid-February deadline will be notified on a rolling basis, based upon space availability.
+Students who submit their preferences after the mid-February deadline will be notified before the end of April.

 Newly admitted students who have not yet started their LLP curriculum may request to change LLPs prior to June 1 by contacting us at honorsadmissions@umd.edu.
 We will make changes based on space available in the program and program director approval.